JuliaAstro/GeneralAstrodynamics.jl/README.md

 ## Currently Implemented

+Note – for all models below, you can optionally append state transition matrix dynamics.

 * Restricted Two-body Problem
 * Circular Restricted Three-body Problem
-* Circular Restricted Three-body Problem with local linearization
+* N-body Problem

 ## Soon to be Implemented

-* N-body Problem
 * Aspherical Restricted Two-body Problem

 ## Way in the Future